Teaching your dog to have Self-Control with Food

 And what about things that your dog thinks are food but they aren’t actually food?
 Paper towels, socks, or chicken bones on the sidewalk?
 Teaching the dog self-control with food, to leave items on cue and to cooperate with you to earn the food really helps the dog understand what you want the dog to do instead of grabbing those items.

-Another awesome side effect of teaching our dogs to cooperate with us for food distractions is that the dog learns to focus.
+Another awesome side effect of teaching our dogs to have self-control with food is that the dog learns to focus.
 They learn that in order to get the reward, they need to offer attention.
 Through our fun games, the dog learns that when they want something, the fastest way to get what they want is to offer attention to you.
 That is really helpful to prevent door dashing, improves leash walking, and it builds excellent focus with distractions around.

 How does your dog do with food on the counter tops or on the coffee table or on the sidewalk?
+Does your dog have great self-control with food?
 Tell us in the comments!